tarantool/doc/doc/1.8/dev_guide/internals/sql_protocol.rst

         METADATA = [ { FIELD_NAME: 'col1' }, { FIELD_NAME: 'col2' }, { FIELD_NAME: 'col3' } ]
     }

-If the SQL request was not SELECT, the response body contains only SQL_INFO.
+If the SQL request is not SELECT, the response body contains only SQL_INFO.
 The SQL_INFO is a map with one key -- SQL_ROW_COUNT -- which is the number of changed rows.
-For example, if the request was :code:`INSERT INTO test VALUES (1), (2), (3)`, the response body contains SQL_INFO map with SQL_ROW_COUNT = 3.
+For example, if the request is :code:`INSERT INTO test VALUES (1), (2), (3)`, the response body contains SQL_INFO map with SQL_ROW_COUNT = 3.
-Notice that SQL_ROW_COUNT can be 0, for example if the request was CREATE TABLE.
+Notice that SQL_ROW_COUNT can be 0, for example if the request is CREATE TABLE.

 .. code-block:: none